Anatol Petrytsky: Biography

-Petrytsky was the main artist of the First State Drama Theater of the Ukrainian SSR and the Ukrainian musical drama in Kyiv, and also designed books and magazines.
+In 1916, Petrytskyi debuted as a stage designer.
+In 1917-1920 he served as chief artist of Les Kurbas' Young Theatre, completing the majority of its theatrical performances, including "Autumn", "Candida", "Flooded Bell" and "Christmas Vertep".
+A major inspiration for Petrytskyi during that period were the works by Aleksandra Ekster, who in 1918 opened her studio in Kyiv.
+Petrytsky was the main artist of the First State Drama Theater of the Ukrainian SSR and the Ukrainian Musical Drama in Kyiv, and also designed books and magazines.
 He joined the literary associations White Studio (1918) and Flamingo (1919).